GChuf/RCWM/README.md

 The Reboot to Recovery option was found somewhere on the internet a while ago.
 Unfortunately, I cannot remember who the original author is.

+The Run script as Administrator idea was found here: https://ss64.com/ps/syntax-elevate.html

 I changed and adapted all those files, but their ideas and the initial implementations deserve the credit.

 Everything else is my own work, with the help of the Internet.